datalessuk/coffeeratio/README.md

 # Coffee Ratio Calulator ☕

-This is a very simple coffee ratio calculator i made for my self using the 60g of coffee per 1lt or 1000g of water.
+This is a very simple coffee ratio calculator i made for my self using the 60g of coffee per 1lt or 1000g of water(Big shout out to james hoffmann for the ratio).
+Could not find a good one online for that method.
 I might update with more ratios in the future but for now my method of making my morining coffee using this ratio.

 Made will HTML , CSS , Javascript